The language of piano is harmony and it's expected of piano players to move between keys as if they moved between rooms in their home.

 Why the approach of most piano books fails.

 Some piano books handle harmonic understanding with presenting a new scale to the student.
 Then, 3-4 pieces in that key follow.
 Afterwards, a new scale in a new key is introduced and the process is repeated.
-For most piano beginners, tough, it is not possible to feel themselves into new keys as quickly.
+For most piano beginners, though, it's not possible to feel themselves into new keys as quickly.

 Getting to think in harmony and knowing the Circle of Fifths is a teaching arc that reaches for many months and even years.
 The healthy approach is to go from the practical to the analytical.
 Before explaining anything, the fingers have to know where to go.